RADESH626/black-noise-nextjs/memory-bank/functionalities/Returns.md

 1.  **Proceso de Revisión Manual:** All return requests must be reviewed by the supplier.
 The supplier must contact the customer to agree on the details.
 2.  **Notificación por Correo:** An email is sent to the supplier when a return is requested.
 3.  **Cambio de Estado del Pedido (Flujo Sugerido):**
-    *   Usuario solicita devolución -> El sistema cambia el estado a "SOLICITUD_DE_DEVOLUCION".
+    *   Usuario solicita devolución -> El sistema cambia el estado a "Solicitud de devolución".
-    *   Proveedor revisa la solicitud -> El proveedor contacts the customer.
-From their panel, they can:
+    *   Proveedor revisa la solicitud -> El proveedor contacta al cliente.
+Desde su panel, puede:
-        *   Aprobar Devolución (Reembolso total/parcial): Changes the status to "Devolución aprobada".
+        *   Aprobar Devolución (Reembolso total/parcial): Cambia el estado a "Devolución aprobada".
-        *   Rechazar Devolución: Changes the status to "Devolución rechazada" and must fill in a mandatory field with the reason.
+        *   Rechazar Devolución: Cambia el estado a "Devolución rechazada" y debe rellenar un campo obligatorio con el motivo.
-        *   Proponer "Rehacer Pedido": Starts the cost negotiation flow.
+        *   Proponer "Rehacer Pedido": Inicia el flujo de negociación de costos.
-    *   Proveedor recibe el producto (si aplica) -> Changes the status to "Devolución completada".
+    *   Proveedor recibe el producto (si aplica) -> Cambia el estado a "Devolución completada".

 ## Flujo para Rehacer Pedido:
 1.  **Interfaz de Negociación:** If the supplier chooses "Rehacer Pedido", they must have an interface to configure the new order.
+This interface should:
+    *   Display the original order details.
+    *   Allow the supplier to adjust the costs of the new order.

-2.  **Negociación de Costos:** The supplier will be able to adjust the costs of the new order (e.g., free manufacturing, customer pays shipping; or vice versa).
-The customer must approve these new terms.
+2.  **Cost Adjustment Options:** The supplier should be able to adjust the following costs:
+    *   Manufacturing cost
+    *   Shipping cost
+    *   Discount

+3.  **Customer Approval:** The customer must approve these new terms.
+    *   The system should send a notification to the customer with the new order details and the adjusted costs.
+    *   The customer should be able to approve or reject the new terms.

-3.  **Nuevo Pedido sin Costo (o costo negociado):** Upon confirmation, the system generates a new order linked to the original with the negotiated costs.
+4.  **Nuevo Pedido sin Costo (o costo negociado):** Upon confirmation, the system generates a new order linked to the original with the negotiated costs.
+The new order should have a status of "Pedido a Rehacer".

-4.  **Visibilidad para el Proveedor:** The supplier will see this new order in their panel, clearly marked as a "Pedido a Rehacer".
+5.  **Visibilidad para el Proveedor:** The supplier will see this new order in their panel, clearly marked as a "Pedido a Rehacer".
+The supplier should be able to view the details of the new order, including:
+    *   The original order details.
+    *   The adjusted costs.
+    *   The customer's approval status.

 ## Implementation Details
 *   **Modal Component:** The `src/components/common/modales/Modal.jsx` component is used for the return request.